The best free system utilities

-Remove all traces of uninstalled programs to avoid junk buildup
+Remove all traces of uninstalled programs to avoid junk buildup from orphaned files

 If you like trying new apps you'll be horribly familiar with the joys of built-in software uninstallers, which all too often leave bits and pieces everywhere.
 It's a particular pain when a program comes with additional tools like browser toolbars and unwanted 'helper' apps, which then have to be removed separately.